NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

     See the [Matching Conditions File](#matching-conditions-file) section below for more information.
 - Once you have tested the function to ensure it works, set up an EventBridge Schedule rule to trigger the function on a regular basis.

+Secondly create the controller Lambda function by going to the AWS Lambda service and creating a new function with:
+- Give it a name.
+It can be anything, but a recommended name would be "Monitor ONTAP Service Controller"
+- Set the runtime to be Python 3.11 or later.
+- Assign it the role you created above.
+- Once you have created the function you should be able to go to the `Code` tab and copy the Python code from the [controller.py](controller.py) file found in this repository into the code box and deploy it.
+- Go to the `Configuration` tab, and under the General Configuration sub tab set the timeout to be 10 seconds.
+- Also under the `Configuration` tab, go to the `Environment variables` section.
+    Add the following environment variables:
+    - `s3BucketName` - Set to the name of the S3 bucket you created above.
+    - `s3BucketRegion` - Set to the region where the S3 bucket is located.
+    - `FSxNList` - Set to the name of the file (S3 object) within the S3 bucket that contains a list of FSxN file systems to monitor.
+    - `MOSLambdaFunctionName` - Set to the name of the monitoring Lambda function you created above.
+    - `snsTopicArn` - Set to the ARN of the SNS topic you created above.

+#### Final Steps
+1. Create the matching conditions file and upload it to the S3 bucket you created above.
+The format of the file is described in the [Matching Conditions File](#matching-conditions-file) section below.
+By default the monitoring program will look for the matching conditions file with a name of `<OntapAdminServer>-conditions` where `<OntapAdminServer>` is the value you set for the OntapAdminServer parameter in the FSxNList file.
+You can change that by setting the `conditionsFilename` configuration parameter in the FSxNList file to a different name.
+This allows you to have a different matching conditions file for each FSxN file system or one common one for all, or most of them.

+2. Test the controller Lambda function to ensure it can successfully invoke the monitoring Lambda function.
+You can do this by going to the `Test` tab of the controller Lambda function and Clicking on the `Test` button.
+You will see any error it has invoking the monitoring function on that page.
+Resolve any issues you find.

+Next go to the Monitoring Lambda function to ensure it ran properly.
+Click on the "Monitor" tab of the monitoring Lambda function and check the "Error count and success rate(%)" chart to ensure it it has zero errors.
+If there are any errors, click on the "View CloudWatch Logs" link to see the error messages.
+If you can't figure out what is causing an error, create an issue on the [Issues](https://github.com/NetApp/FSx-ONTAP-monitoring/issues) section in this repository and someone will help you.

+3. If anything is working as expected, set up an EventBridge Schedule rule to trigger the controller Lambda function on a regular basis.
+A recommended interval is every 15 minutes.

 ##### Configuration Parameters
 Below is a list of parameters that are used to configure the program.
 Some parameters are required to be set